linuxkit/lcow/README.md

 you can simply execute [`RunTests.ps1`](./tests/RunTests.ps1) inside the `.\tests` directory.
 It will pick up the kernel/initrd in the parent directory if present.
-Alternatively, it can download the artefact from CircleCI if you supply the build number.
+Alternatively, it can download the artifact from CircleCI if you supply the build number.
 The script will also download the latest version of `docker` and the version of the `rtf` binary.